zhangchbin/evaluation-for-shadow-detection/README.md

 ### Evaluation-for-Shadow-Detection
-Evaluation for shadow detection, pytorch.
+This is a Pytorch implementation of evaluation for shadow detection.
+This code contains metrics:

 ### Enviroment requires
 pytorch >= 1.0
 ### Run